aewallwi/aesahaettr/README.md

 # Aesahaettr
-I knife so sharp that it can cut between the 21cm fluctuations and radio foregrounds inside of the wedge.
+I filter so sharp that it can cut between the 21cm fluctuations and radio foregrounds inside of the wedge.